ll7/psaf2/documentation/BTSpecs.md

 **OnTerminate:** When this behaviour is termianted by higher node, cancel the planning (or at least do not publish the result).

+## Road Features Subtree
+***
+The node that percepts the road features should take care that not more than one (and only the closest) feature should be published.
+This could be done via the global plan (offline planning of a sequence of road features).

 ## Road Features Subtree - Intersection
 ******
 ******